AntonioFeijaoUK/real-unicorns-com/docs/index.md

 Everything matters!

-e.g.
-> "Where yould you store object files with 99.999999999% (11 9's) of durability?"
+e.g. "Where would you store object files with 99.999999999% (11 9's) of durability?"

-Answer:
-> 'Amazon Simple Storage Service'
+Answer: `Amazon Simple Storage Service`

 We wish you the best of good luck!